What is a Certified Management Accountant (CMA – US)?

 CMA has only one level, divided into 2 parts, and each piece covers different subject areas

-Part one: 1.
-External Financial Reporting Decision 2.
+1. External Financial Reporting Decision 2.
 Planning, Budgeting, and Forecasting 3.
 Performance Management 4.
 Cost Management 5.
 Internal Controls

-Part two: 1.
-Financial Statement Analysis 2.
+1. Financial Statement Analysis 2.
 Corporate Finance 3.
 Decision Analysis 4.
 Risk Management 5.
 Investment Decisions 6.
 Professional Ethics.

-2. Eligibility Criteria of ACCA vs CMA
+2. Eligibility Criteria of ACCA vs CMA(US)

-Eligibility Criteria of CMA
+Eligibility Criteria of CMA(US)

 Active membership in IMA (Institute of Management Accountants).